Linear lexicographic optimization and preferential bidding system: Conclusion

 \section{Conclusion}

 In this work, we propose a lexicographic column generation approach for the PBS that deals directly with the lexicographic objective instead of using a sequence of column generation.
-Our algorithm can solve to optimality instances with up to 100 pilots in less than 10 hours, which makes it competitive with state-of-the-art approaches.
+Our algorithm can solve to optimality instances with up to $100$ pilots in around $1$ hour, which makes it competitive with state-of-the-art approaches.
 Beyond the generalization of the different algorithmic components of a column generation to the lexicographic setting, two elements are crucial for the performance.

 The first element is the ability to find efficiently a lexicographic basic optimal solution of the master problem.
-Numerical experiments indeed show that it is the most time-consuming phase of the algorithm.
 Given the importance of the implementation for simplex-like algorithms, this requires using state-of-the-art solvers.
 Yet, even if such solvers provide the possibility of computing a lexicographic optimal solution using a simple sequential approach, they do not return a lexicographic primal-dual basis, which is a crucial ingredient in any column generation.
-We have shown in Section~\ref{sec:master} that a more elaborate sequential approach provides such a basis with the desired performance.
+We have established in Section~\ref{sec:master} that such primal-dual bases do exist and can be computed via a more elaborate sequential approach, which shows the desired performance.

 The second element is the ability to solve efficiently the lexicographic pricing problems.
 A specificity of the PBS formulation considered in this work is that each objective corresponds to one block of the Dantzig--Wolfe decomposition.
-With the ``reduction'' trick introduced in Section~\ref{sec:simultaneousPricing}, the resolution of a single lexicographic resource constrained longest-path problem gives the optimal solution of most pilots pricing problems simultaneously.
-We have seen in numerical experiments that this trick has a huge impact on performance.
+With the ``reduction'' trick introduced in Section~\ref{sec:simultaneousPricing}, the resolution of a single lexicographic resource-constrained longest path problem gives the optimal solution of most pilots pricing problems simultaneously.
+We have seen in numerical experiments that this trick indeed improves the performance of the overall method.